 Enjoy Family Fun at BeWILDerwood, Horning

 One of the best fun things to do with kids in Norfolk, BeWILDerwood is located in the village of Horning to the east of Norwich.
-This woodland adventure park is the ideal place for kids to burn off some energy climbing the numerous treehouses, hurling down zip lines and slides, and crossing the many rope bridges strung between the trees.
+This woodland adventure park is the perfect place for kids to burn off energy with outdoor activities like hurling down zip lines and slides, climbing the numerous treehouses and crossing the many rope bridges strung between the trees.

-The whole park is character themed from a series of kids books, and this forms the basis of story-telling and craft sessions.
-There’s also the ubiquitous restaurant and shop.
-You probably need a full day here, especially in the school holidays when its usually heaving.
+The whole park is character-themed from a series of kids’ books, and this forms the basis craft sessions and story-telling.
+There’s also a restaurant and shop.

 Cycle to Whitlingham Country Park, Trowse

 Just southeast of Norwich situated near the pretty village of Trowse lies the wonderful Whitlingham Country Park.
 One of the largest parks in Norwich, you can cycle here on a Beryl Bike picked up in central Norwich in around ten minutes, and the National Cycle Route 1 runs right through the park.

 A favourite with visitors, the open space of the park offers a tranquil location to get away from it all.
 Head for the Broads Authority Tourist Information Centre, fittingly in a historic flint barn, where you can learn more about the unique flora and fauna of the Broads.

 The two mile trail around Whitlingham Great Broad, the woodland trails and meadows are well worth exploring by bike or on foot, and you’ll find picnic tables where you can enjoy your well earnt packed lunch and flask of tea!

 One of the best ways to appreciate the wildlife and nature of the park is from the water, and you can hire kayaks and SUPs on the banks of the Broad to go exploring.